maxlinc/polytrix/README.md

 #### Validating

-The command `polytrix verify [INSTANCE|REGEXP|all]` will check the captured data from executing a code sample against the validators for that test scenario.
+The command `crosstest verify [INSTANCE|REGEXP|all]` will check the captured data from executing a code sample against the validators for that test scenario.

 The validators are shared across all implementors, acting as a compliance test suite.
 A default validator is used if a test does not have any specific validators.
 A scenario can have more than one validator.